Peloton Interactive Inc. (PTON) Downgrade Issued by Wall Street Gurus

 PTON’s Market Performance

-PTON stocks went down by -3.52% for the week, with a monthly drop of -20.96% and a quarterly performance of -60.43%, while its annual performance rate touched -91.44%.
-The volatility ratio for the week stands at 10.54% while the volatility levels for the past 30 days are set at 7.83% for Peloton Interactive Inc. The simple moving average for the period of the last 20 days is -0.57% for PTON stocks with a simple moving average of -73.07% for the last 200 days.
+PTON stocks went up by 11.22% for the week, with a monthly drop of -17.86% and a quarterly performance of -59.01%, while its annual performance rate touched -91.77%.
+The volatility ratio for the week stands at 9.12% while the volatility levels for the past 30 days are set at 8.01% for Peloton Interactive Inc. The simple moving average for the period of the last 20 days is 0.51% for PTON stocks with a simple moving average of -72.61% for the last 200 days.

 Analysts’ Opinion of PTON